Dragomir2020/Directed-Graph/README.md

 - void clearGraph(); //Clears all vertices

 # TODO
-- Implement member functions in DirectedGraph.cpp
-- Write more tests in DirectedGraph_test.h
+- Write more unit tests in DirectedGraph_test.cpp